rachel-ftw/LG-simple-JS-library/functions.md

 - [X] [](): .size
 - [X] [](): .divide
 - [X] [_.keys](https://lodash.com/docs#keys): Creates an array of the own enumerable property names of object.
-- [ ] [_.invert](https://lodash.com/docs#invert): Creates an object composed of the inverted keys and values of object.
+- [X] [_.invert](https://lodash.com/docs#invert): Creates an object composed of the inverted keys and values of object.
 If object contains duplicate values, subsequent values overwrite property assignments of previous values.
+- [ ] [_.chunk](https://lodash.com/docs#chunk): Creates an array of elements split into groups the length of size.
+If array can’t be split evenly, the final chunk will be the remaining elements.

 30min trying, 15 min dissecting
 - [ ] [_.pad](https://lodash.com/docs#pad): Pads string on the left and right sides if it’s shorter than length.
 Padding characters are truncated if they can’t be evenly divided by length.